 “Almost all the artifacts that we value as a society were made by or at the order of men.
-But behind every one is an invisible infrastructure of labor — primarily care-giving, in its various aspects — that is mostly performed by women.” – Debbie Chachra
+But behind every one is an invisible infrastructure of labor — primarily care-giving, in its various aspects — that is mostly performed by women.”

-Deconstructing societal norms regarding labor has been instrumental in shaping my work.
-I create installations, drawings, and sculpture that all connect to a larger framework which question the social construct that insinuate debased gender and labor stereotypes.
-Through labor, pattern, repetition, and the grid my work functions as political and physical archaeology of personal experience navigating this terrain.
+Deconstructing societal norms regarding labor’s worth has been instrumental in shaping my work.
+I create installations, drawings, and sculpture that questions our existing infrastructure that insinuates debased gender and labor stereotypes.
+Through process, pattern, repetition, and grids my work functions as a political and ontological collection of personal experience navigating this terrain.

 My work is informed by history, culture, the passage of time, and the poetry of daily life.
 Material choices run a breadth from collected artifacts to mass-produced goods all associated with familial dwellings.
 These materials transcend their perceived function through placement and application.
 Seemingly frivolous materials are often intentionally positioned for intimate, careful consideration.

 As a woman making work in the context of third wave feminism, I intentionally place my work between craft and art.
 Organized in series, the work is sensual, subtle, and political in any combination.